 10 hours in any 24 hours

-77 hours in any seven day period
+77 hours in any 7 days

-These are clearly defined in MLC2006 please see the link below.
+These are clearly defined in MLC2006 please see the link below:

 https://www.gov.uk/seafarer-working-and-living-rights/maritime-labour-convention

-Under MLC2006 the vessel/employer will repatriate you to your home address, listed on your Seafarers Employment Agreement.
+Under MLC 2006 the vessel/employer will repatriate you to your home address, listed on your Seafarers Employment Agreement.
 In 99.9% of cases this is what happens.
 In the 0.01% of cases where this does not happen, we have our own crew abandonment policy, provided by a 3rd party which covers you for a specified number of days from the start of your employment.

-No, never, absolutely Not!
-This is against the terms set by MLC 2006; A candidate should never be expected to pay any fees relating to recruitment to any agency or employer.
+No, never, absolutely not!
+This is against the terms set by MLC 2006.
+A candidate should never be expected to pay any fees relating to recruitment to any agency or employer.

 There is an increasing number of scams targeting crew, offering jobs for a sign-up fee, or where they ask you to pay travel or uniform costs – you should never do this.
 It is a scam.